Major Web3 Sectors for Trading

 Can I trade Web3 tokens through a forex broker?

-Major Web3 tokens like ETH, SOL, and some DeFi tokens are available as CFDs through brokers like Exness.
+Major Web3 tokens like ETH, SOL, and some DeFi tokens are available as CFDs through brokers like PrimeXBT.
 This provides regulated trading with negative balance protection.
 Smaller Web3 tokens typically require decentralized or centralized crypto exchanges.